Quantum Key Distribution for Enhanced Identity Security

 Why is QKD Important for Identity Security?

-- Future-Proofing Security: With the advent of quantum computers, traditional encryption methods may become obsolete.
-QKD is designed to withstand such advancements.
+- Future-Proofing Security: With the advent of quantum computers, traditional encryption methods that rely on mathematical problems (like factoring large numbers) may become vulnerable.
+QKD is designed to withstand such advancements because its security is based on the laws of physics, not computational difficulty.
+This means the keys it generates are secure even against quantum attacks.

 - Trust and Compliance: Organizations can build trust with clients by using state-of-the-art security measures like QKD, ensuring compliance with data protection regulations.